getify/You-Dont-Know-JS/types & grammar/ch5.md

 On the pro side of this debate, many developers believe that ASI is a useful mechanism that allows them to write more terse (and more "beautiful") code, by omitting all but the strictly-required `;`s (which are very few).
 It is often asserted that ASI makes many `;`s optional, so a correctly written program *without them* is no different than a corretly written program *with them*.

-On the con side of the debate, many other developers will assert that there are *too many* places that can be accidental gotchas, especially for newer, less experience developers, where unintended `;`s being magically inserted change the meaning.
+On the con side of the debate, many other developers will assert that there are *too many* places that can be accidental gotchas, especially for newer, less experienced developers, where unintended `;`s being magically inserted change the meaning.
 Similarly, some developers will argue that if they omit a semicolon, it's a flat-out mistake, and they want their tools (linters, etc) to catch it before the JS engine *corrects* the mistake under the covers.

 Let me just share my perspective.
 A strict reading of the spec implies that ASI is an "error correction" routine.
 What kind of error, you may ask?
 Specifically, a **parser error**.
 In other words, in an attempt to have the parser fail less, ASI lets it be more tolerant.